Payment System and Reserve Bank Oversight

 Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account.

 (5) Operating Expenses

-In accordance with ASC 715, the Reserve Bank priced services recognized qualified pension-plan operating expenses of $28.8 million in 2019 and $26.5 million in 2018.
-Operating expenses also include the nonqualified net pension expense of $9.9 million in 2019 and $5.0 million in 2018.
-The 2019 pension expense increase reflects the impact of adopting an update to ASC 715 requiring disaggregation of other components of net benefit expense from service costs.
-Reserve Banks prospectively adopted this accounting change in 2019.
-If other components of net benefit cost had been disaggregated from service costs during 2018, qualified pension-plan operating expenses would have increased $8.4 million to $34.8 million.
-ASC 715 does not change the systematic approach required by generally accepted accounting principles to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
+In accordance with ASC 715, the Reserve Bank priced services recognized qualified pension-plan service costs of $65.3 million in 2021 and $37.1 million in 2020.
+Operating expenses also include the nonqualified service costs of $4.3 million in 2021 and $2.1 million in 2020.
+In 2019 Reserve Banks adopted an update to ASC 715 requiring disaggregation of other components of net benefit expense from service costs.
+The adoption of ASC 715 does not change the systematic approach required by generally accepted accounting principles to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
 As a result, these expenses do not include amounts related to changes in the funded status of the Reserve Banks' benefit plans, which are reflected in AOCI.